benjaminheath238/Neutron/docs/config.md

 ## Parsing

 There is no default parser and instead the config file is parsed using the `ParserMethod` interface, there are several simple implementations of this iterface in the `ParserMethods` class and the methods used can be found in the same class.
-The supported parsers are
+The implemented parsers are

 1. `INI_PARSER_SIMPLE`
 2. `INI_PARSER_WITH_SECTIONS`